Engee documentation

 2 3 4

-sample rate 0
+sample rate 0 en

-sample rate 1
+sample rate 1 en

-*Example of execution order
+Example of the execution order

 order feature models

-physical variables recording 1
+physical variables recording 1 en

-• Results of physical variables initialization - displays the values of physical variables in the physical variables window variable viewer icon.
+• Results of physical variables initialization — displays the values of physical variables in the Physical variables window variable viewer icon.

 stepping through sim